-Finland has been closely involved in the various stages of EOSC development by contributing to:
+Finland has been closely involved in the various stages of the EOSC development by contributing to:

-- several EOSC-related projects (e.g. EOSC Pilot; EOSC-hub; EOSC Nordic; EOSCsecretariat.eu; EOSC-Life, etc.).
-The most notable actor in Finland has been CSC – IT Center for Science Ltd. but also many universities and researchers have actively participated;
+- The most notable actor in Finland has been CSC – IT Center for Science but also many universities and researchers have actively participated;

-- Aalto University, CSC – IT Center for Science; the Federation of Finnish Learned Societies (TSV), Tampere University Library; University of Helsinki, University of Jyväskylä had representatives actively engaged in the EOSC Working Groups
+- Aalto University, CSC – IT Center for Science, the Federation of Finnish Learned Societies (TSV), Tampere University Library, University of Helsinki, and University of Jyväskylä had representatives actively engaged in the EOSC Working Groups

-the EOSC Association: In December 2020, CSC – IT Center for Science Ltd. joined the EOSC Association as a member.
+- CSC – IT Center for Science joined the EOSC Association as a member In December 2020.

-- the EOSC establishment and coordination at national level: In January 2021, Finland's Ministry for Education and Culture (OKM), Academy of Finland (AKA), the Federation of Finnish Learned Societies (TSV) and CSC – IT Center for Science Ltd. launched the country's forum for the European Open Science Cloud: the EOSC Finnish Forum (the EOSC-FF).
+- In January 2021, the Ministry of Education and Culture (OKM), Academy of Finland (AKA), the Federation of Finnish Learned Societies (TSV) and CSC – IT Center for Science launched the national forum for the European Open Science Cloud: the EOSC Finnish Forum (in short EOSC-FF).

 - EOSC SRIA & other relevant documents